jackmiller2708/utility/docs/local-network-testing-walkthrough.md

    — the same bar as managing any device that isn't your own.
-The Devices page (`/devices`) has an **Approve** button for exactly this, but it only *works* from a session the API itself sees as local — and in this Docker/Caddy topology, **no browser session ever is**: every request, even one physically at the server, is proxied through Caddy first and arrives at the `api` container from Caddy's own container address, never from `127.0.0.1`.
-So today, approving a device means reaching the API directly, bypassing Caddy — from a shell on the host:
+The Devices page (`/devices`) has an **Approve** button for exactly this, but it only *works* from a session the API itself sees as local — and in this Docker/Caddy topology, no browser session ever is: every request, even one physically at the server, is proxied through Caddy first and arrives at the `api` container from Caddy's own container address, never from `127.0.0.1`.
+So approving a device means reaching the API directly, bypassing Caddy — from a shell on the host:

    ```